Public-private partnership: KP to have four tertiary care hospitals

 PESHAWAR: Chief Minister Mahmood Khan has agreed in principle to the proposed model of public-private partnership for the establishment of four tertiary care hospitals in all four regions of the province.

-An official handout said he directed the authorities concerned to finalise modalities within one month and present the matter before the provincial cabinet for final approval.
+An official handout said that he had directed the authorities concerned to finalise modalities within one month and present the matter before the provincial cabinet for final approval.

 He directed the quarters concerned to complete the process of public-private partnership for the outsourcing of selected hospitals in remote areas with the aim to improve service delivery in those healthcare facilities.